 If you are wanting to purchase a leasehold, make sure to select one that has around 90-120 years left on the lease.
 Around this number is considered a ‘good’ length.
 Although some leases are as long as 999 years!

 Advantages & disadvantages of buying a leasehold

-- If the lease drops below a certain length it can become harder to mortgage
+If the lease drops below a certain length it can become harder to house repayments

 Leasehold vs Freehold - The difference